 Customer references are available upon request.

-Premier BioSource plans on attending AALAS 2021!
-Look for our booth, where you will be able to meet the owners and people who personally care for the pigs you receive!
+Premier BioSource plans on attending AALAS 2022 and SOT 2022!
+Look for our booth, where you will be able to meet the owners and people who personally care for the pigs you receive.
 Whether you are an existing or new customer stop by so that we can hear feedback or answer questions about our pigs.
-You can find information regarding AALAS at www.aalas.org.
+You can find information regarding AALAS at www.aalas.org, and information regarding SOT at www.toxicology.org.

 In August 2020 Neuralink presenting the groundbreaking work they are doing within the neurotechnology field.
 Check out this video to see swine from Premier BioSource featured in the demonstration.